data-apis/python-record-api/README.md

 This module is mean to help you understand how a Python module is being used by other modules.

-Currently there is a `record_api.py` script that logs all function calls to the module of your choice.
+Currently, this logs all function calls from running a module, or when running pytest, from a specified module to another module.

+Then it builds hypothetical API for the target module, given all the calls it has taken.

 This is supported on Python version 3.8.